 An amendment to the motion for the second or third reading of a bill which replaces the word “now” with the words “this day six months” has the effect of finally defeating the bill.
 This amendment is the only one which may be moved to the third reading motion.

-—Textual amendments to bills
+Textual amendments to bills

 Where there are several sets of circulated amendments for a particular bill, the Table Office prepares a running sheet, or marshalled list of amendments, for the guidance of the chair and those senators participating in the committee of the whole stage.
 Running sheets provide a suggested order of proceeding and also highlight where circulated amendments may conflict with one another and if amendments are consequential on others being agreed to.

-—Proceedings in committee of the whole
+Proceedings in committee of the whole

 Standing order 117 prescribes the order in which bills are to be considered.
-This is the clause-by-clause method which, in practice, is almost never followed.
-Most bills are taken as a whole, meaning that the entire bill is before the committee and available for amendment, not necessarily in a sequential manner.
+This is the clause‑by‑clause method which, in practice, is almost never followed.
+Most bills are instead "taken as a whole", meaning that the entire bill is before the committee and available for amendment, not necessarily in a sequential manner.
 This method provides maximum flexibility, particularly in so-called amending bills where the amendments to principal legislation are contained in schedules appended to the body of the bill (and which, under the clause-by-clause method, would be dealt with in a single block).

 When a bill is taken as a whole, the chair puts the question on each amendment, or group of amendments, or on each amendment to an amendment.
 When all amendments have been dealt with, the final question is “That the bill, as amended, be agreed to” or, if no amendments have been moved or successful, “That the bill stand as printed”.
 Only one amendment may be before the chair at a time, but, in practice, amendments are frequently moved together in groups by leave (unanimous consent of senators present).

 The question on an amendment to delete a clause, item or proposed new section (or a larger unit such as a Subdivision, Division, Part or Schedule) is put in the form “That the [unit] stand as printed”.
 This is designed to test whether the unit has majority support.
 An equally divided vote on that question results in it being decided in the negative and the unit being removed from the bill.
 If, on the other hand, the question took the form of “That the amendment [to omit the unit] be agreed to”, an equally divided vote would result in that question being lost and a unit which did not have majority support remaining in the bill.
 Amendments of this type are always drafted in the form, “[unit], TO BE OPPOSED” and are always put by the chair separately from other amendments.
-Note, however, that this practice does not apply to requests for amendments which must be supported by a majority.
+Note, however, that this practice does not apply to requests for amendments which must be supported by a majority (see below).

 The Senate sometimes requests the House of Representatives to make amendments that the Senate is prevented by the Constitution from making itself.
 Under section 53 of the Constitution, the Senate may not amend: